Tony Arbolino

-Tony Arbolino (born 3 August 2000) is an Italian motorcycle racer currently competing in the 2025 Moto2 World Championship for Pramac Yamaha Moto2 aboard a Boscoscuro.
+Tony Arbolino (born 3 August 2000) is an Italian motorcycle racer competing in the 2026 Moto2 World Championship for Fantic Racing Lino Sonego aboard a Kalex.

+Arbolino won the Italian 125 PreGP Championship in both 2013 and 2014.

 He is a vice-champion in both Moto3 and Moto2, having achieved this feat in 2020 and 2023 respectively.
-Nicknamed Lo squalo di Garbagnate, for the ability to running very fast on wet circuit.
+Nicknamed Lo squalo di Garbagnate, he is known for his ability of running very fast on wet circuits.